 Stocksites for photos and videos

-Content creators contribute their work, be it photos, videos, illustrations or other creative content to stocksites that take care of the promotion and sale of their creative work.
+Stockphotography means that content creators contribute their work, be it photos, videos, illustrations or other creative content to stocksites that take care of the promotion and sale of their creative work.
 Buyers can be found in the realms of commercial businesses and creative professionals as well as people who use content for personal projects.

 Most stocksites offer royalty free licences.
 Royalty free means you don’t need to pay further royalties after your purchase for the use of the creative content.
 You will have to pay for the work, such as an image or a video clip, once and are then free to use it in your creative project, within the guidelines stated by the agency.